shidel/fd-nls/inferno/readme.md

 08x14
 08x10

-Additional sizes can be provided as well. :-)
+Additional sizes and types can be provided as well. :-)

-The N stands for Normal font.
-I & B would be bold and italic.
-The - is kinda a reserved for future use typeface stuff.